HerrHase/siteomat-webpack-plugin/README.md

 ## Pages

-Pages are Markdown-Files, they are seperates in two parts.
+Pages are Markdown-Files, they are separates in two parts.
 First part is a yaml-Section,

 ```
 ---